orvi-tmp/learning-c-with-pebble/chapter2.md

 Chapter 2: First Things First: Developing Apps for Pebble Watches
 =======
-A professional craftsman is nothing with a toolbox.
+A professional craftsman is nothing without a toolbox.
 Tool sets are often unique to the person using them; certain tools are effective for certain people and not for others.
-However, most professionals in a trade will all work specific kinds tools, but the specific choices vary widely.
+However, most professionals in a trade will all work certain kinds of tools, but the specific choices vary widely.

 So it is with programmers.
 Each programmer, for example, needs to use a *text editor*.
 This tool allows its user to enter text into a file.
 But if you want to touch off an argument in a group -- online or offline -- of programmers, ask a question about the best text editor.
 And stand back!
 If you want to get a list of text editors to try out, [search for "best text editors" on Reddit](https://www.reddit.com/r/pebble/search?q=best+text+editors).